 In order to get your designs accepted, talking about it being better or more efficient than a current solution is not enough.
 Express the value it produces more clearly with business metrics and measurable improvements.

 Another important value of design is bringing ideas, which float around in the company, into shape.
 Design is very good at faking things.
 This enables people to have something very concrete to discuss, rather than talking about an abstract concept.
 This is a very high leverage task for designers.

 Ask for forgiveness, rather than permission.

-Empathy is a big part of design.
+Empathy is a big part of the design.
 For example, you need to be able to put yourself in the shoes of the product manager and understand, what his or her goals are.
 Judge your designs from their perspective.

 If you are in a discussion about two different concepts and you think that your design is better, then prototype both and bring them to the meeting.
 It’s way easier to show the flaws you see in their design when you have a concrete object to discuss.
 When you never try someone’s idea, they always think that it was a good idea.

 Nobody can predict how the customer will use or perceive a product.
 Prototyping is the only way out.
-It’s increasing the certainty we can predict about the success of a product or service.
+It’s increasing the certainty we can predict the success of a product or service.

 Prototyping can create much tighter loops than agile development.
 This means faster learning.

 What is clear to you about design, which is not clear to other people?
 The structure of the company plays a more important role than any process in regard to the quality of your output.
 It must be on the same level as engineering etc. and the rewards must be based on the quality of the work.